JCGuest/JCGuest.github.io/_posts/2019-12-03-how_to_build_a_sinatra_web_app.markdown

 ```

-Once you have your basic structure you should commit and push to GitHub.
+Once I have built the basic structure I like to commit and push to GitHub.
 You should commit every 7-10 min of actual coding time with descriptive commit messages.

 ### Add Your Gems
-You can always add more gems later on but at the start, you will need to add everything that will be used to get your app started.
+You can always add more gems later on but at the begining, you will need to add everything that will be used to get your app started.
 Here is the Gemfile for my project:

 ```
 source "https://rubygems.org"